javomode/recipe-ratings-food.com/README.md

 	* Medium: 20–40
 	* Hard: > 40

+### Nutrition Features

-Nutrition Features: Although detailed nutrition information is present, it is difficult to interpret without serving size information.
+Although detailed nutrition information is present, it is difficult to interpret without serving size information.
 Future work could involve engineering features like macro ratios (e.g., fat-to-protein, sugar-per-calorie), though this must be done carefully to avoid misinterpretation.

-Planned Next Steps
+### Planned Next Steps
 * Transform minutes into a categorical variable to capture rough distinctions in preparation time.
 * Explore feature engineering based on complexity.
 * Compare these enhanced models against the baseline using RMSE for consistency.

 ## Final Model and Feature Enhancements

-New Features and Rationale
+### New Features and Rationale

 To improve the baseline model, I added: